datahub-project/datahub/docs/lineage/lineage-feature-guide.md

 #### Reviewing Changes

-Any time lineage is edited manually through the UI, we keep track of who made the change and when they made it.
+Any time lineage is edited manually, we keep track of who made the change and when they made it.
 You can see this information in the modal where you add and remove edges.
 If an edge was added manually, a user avatar will be in line with the edge that was added.
 You can hover over this avatar in order to see who added it and when.

 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/lineage/lineage-edge-audit-stamp.png"/>
 </p>

-### Edit from Lineage Tab
+### Editing from Lineage Tab

 The other place that you can edit lineage for entities is from the Lineage Tab on an entity's profile.
 Click on the "Lineage" tab in an entity's profile and then find the "Edit" dropdown that allows you to edit upstream or downstream lineage for the given entity.